Skip to main content

 2. Space Remaining - Issues an alert when the space available for new blobs drops below your quota limit.

-5. Under Quota Limit in MB, enter the number of MB at which you would like to receive an alert for the quota type you selected.
+5. Enter the Quota Limit in MB to receive an alert for the quota type you selected

 When a soft quota is violated, that information will be available in the following locations: